Captures of Carnation on Christopher Street

 “passed its expiration date.“

-During the late 1960’s, Stonewall was the place to be for listening to good music and dancing on Christopher Street.
+During the late 1960’s, The Stonewall Inn was the place to be for listening and dancing to good music on Christopher Street.
 The scene inside, however, was a complete dive.
-At Stonewall, there was no running water behind the bar, and no fire exits.
+Stonewall had no running water behind the bar, and no fire exits.
 Toilets overran consistently.
-Glasses were run through tubs of still water and immediately reused at the bar.
-As the only space for gays in New York City where slow dancing was allowed, Stonewall always attracted a very mixed crowd despite its rundown interiors.
+Glasses were run through tubs of still water, and immediately reused at the bar.
+Stonewall always attracted a very mixed crowd despite its rather dilapidated interiors, perhaps due to its being one of the few spaces in New York City where gays slow dancing was allowed,

-“I liked that the [Christopher Street] scent needn’t be pretty, could even be slightly dirty.” – Ralf Schwieger
+“I liked that the [Christopher Street] scent needn’t be pretty… could even be slightly dirty.“

-Early in the creative process, Ralf and I gravitated toward this image of what life would have been like inside Stonewall, particularly this description of the tub of still water used to wash glasses behind the bar.
-The idea we discussed was to try and have something flower from its dingy waters.
-Just like the unlikely protesters rising up during the Stonewall Riots of ’69, an unlikely floral note lifting through the alcoholic citrus and smoke on top.
-Carnation, with its spicy undertones, was seen as a perfect foil for counterbalancing the more subversive elements found in the final Christopher Street fragrance.
+Early in the creative process, Ralf and I gravitated toward this image of what daily life would have been like inside Stonewall, particularly the description of this tub of still water kept behind the bar.
+What we discussed was something flowering from these dingy waters.
+Just like unlikely protesters rising up during the ’69 Stonewall Riots, an unlikely floral note rising through the alcoholic citrus and smoke on top.
+Carnation, with its warm, spicy undertones, was the perfect counterbalance for the sharper subversive tones found in Christopher Street.

 So why carnation?
 As I said above, the floral notes in Christopher Street were always talked about as representative of the unlikely political heroes rising up during The Stonewall Riots.
-These flowers never dominate the olfactive impression, but instead echo in the shadows of the fragrance’s other accords.
-Like a Victorian bouquet, each flower chosen carries with it a symbolic reference to life on Christopher Street.
+These flowers never dominate the olfactive character, but instead echo in the shadows of the fragrance’s other accords.
+And like a Victorian bouquet, each flower chosen carries with it a specific symbolic reference to life on Christopher Street.

 The story of carnation begins with the Christopher Street Day Pride March, and the many floral moments witnessed each year.
 From cut flowers seen decorating the many floats and people, to blossoms in full bloom along the parade route.
 They are symbols of love, beauty, and pride.
 Flowers move the fragrance “out of the bottle, and into the street.”